hiteshtanejaa/PDF_Scrapper-Pie-Chart-/README.md

-clone the project and install required packages for refer to the google colab notebook for ease.
+clone the project and install required packages or refer to the google colab notebook for ease.